paulstroet/vu_course/index.md

 Additional topics: Deep Learning, covering neural nets; Network Analysis, extracting nodes and using them in a predictive model.

-Or, cover basics in this course (AML I), and dive into more depth tailored to the global needs in AML II
+Or, cover basics in this course (AML I), and dive into more depth tailored to the global needs in eg AML II.